Head of Inspection and Assessment, Children’s Services Regulation, Quality Assurance.

 Tusla’s Quality Assurance Directorate is concerned with promoting continuous improvement and effective risk management in services for children and families.
 It delivers its functions though the following functions:

-Early Years’ Inspectorate: The Early Years’ Inspectorate is the independent statutory regulator of Early Years’ Services and is responsible for registering and inspecting pre-schools, playgroups, crèches, day care and similar services.
-Its role is to promote the quality, safety and appropriate care of children by robust regulation of the sector.
+Early Years’ Inspectorate: The Early Years’ Inspectorate is the independent statutory regulator of Early Years’ Services and is responsible for registering and inspecting pre-schools, playgroups, crèches, day care, childminders. school age care and similar services.
+Its role is to promote the quality, safety, and appropriate care of children by robust regulation of the sector.

-Service Experience and Feedback: Part 9 of the Child and Family Agency Act 2013 governs complaints procedures and reviews, complainants’ rights, referral to the Ombudsman, and annual report requirements.
-“Tell Us”Is Tusla’s policy governing feedback and complaints.
+Part 9 of the Child and Family Agency Act 2013 governs complaints procedures and reviews, complainants’ rights, referral to the Ombudsman, and annual report requirements.
+“Tell Us “Is Tusla’s policy governing feedback and complaints.
 The team is responsible for managing Tell Us, including training other Tusla staff nationwide, collecting metrics, channelling complaints and feedback, and dealing with individual complaints.
 The team is also involved in encouraging participation of children and listening to the voice of the child in Tusla and Tusla-funded

 Risk and Incident Management: The team is responsible for the corporate risk register, and all aspects of risk and incident management systems within the Agency.
 The team aims to ensure Tusla is aware of the nature of its risks, their status and how they are being managed.